8bearings/To-do-list-app/README.md

 Lessons Learned:
-A lot can be done with a "Put" and some "EJS" !!
+A lot can be done with a "put" and some "EJS" !!